DamoM73/digital-solutions-text-2025/content/01_introduction/02_technologies_used.md

 To do this:

 1. Open PowerShell **as Administrator**
-2. Type the following: `Set-ExecutionPolicy Unrestricted -Force` then Enter
+2. Type the following: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` then Enter

 You shouldn't need to do this again, unless you get a new computer.
 :::